-Guidebook (pp. xix-xx) Definitions to help frame the target population

-Develop a unified statement of the problem and/or need with regard to the target population.

-- Based on an understanding of the increased risk of costly negative outcomes for the target population, what needs to change? - Generate the list of youth and family outcomes collectively desired by the Executive Committee for this initiative.
-The introductory section of this Technical Assistance Workbook delineates a set of universal youth and family outcomes for initial consideration (see pp. 4-5).
+5 - 7 - ☐ Select the dual status target population-the specific subset of dual status youth who will receive new or enhanced practices with the goal of improving outcomes.
+This discussion can be impacted by data collection and resource (workforce and services) capacity.
+GUIDEBOOK Guidebook (pp. xix-xx) Definitions to help frame the target population ☐ Develop a unified statement of the problem and/or need with regard to the target po opulation.
+Based on an understanding of the increased risk of costly negative outcomes for to change? the target po opulation, what needs ☐ Generate the list of youth and family outcomes collectively desired by the Executive The introductory section of this Technical Assistance Workbook delineates a set of u for initial consideration (see pp. 5-6).
 Convene a Subcommittee Leadership Meeting

+CONVENE a SUNCOMMITTEE FEAREISMH MEETINA